thkoch2001/tvlfyi_depot/docs/REVIEWS.md

 operations that might change their hashes, and link them to unique changes in Gerrit.

+First, [tell Gerrit][Gerrit SSH] about your SSH keys.

-To make this process smooth for users, the repository should be cloned and a commit hook should be installed as follows:
+Then, to make using Gerrit smooth for users, the repository should be cloned and a commit hook should be installed as follows:

 ```
 git clone "ssh://$USER@code.tvl.fyi:29418/depot"